coolcat702/keystrokes/README.md

 # Keystrokes

-A plugin to show your keystrokes in a clean way
+A plugin to show your keystrokes in 200 lines of code

 ## Installation